Vincent200355/AirportAgentSimulation-Base/doc/Plugin Basics.md

 ## The Plugin interface
 Implementors of plugins are required to define a class which implements the `dhbw.sose2022.softwareengineering.airportagentsim.simulation.api.plugin.Plugin` interface.
 This class is the plugin's base class.
 Note that implementing this class is not sufficient to cause the plugin to be loaded.
 The application will create an instance of the base class to load the plugin.
-If the plugin can be activated, the application will invoke the `loadEntityTypes` method on that instance to activate the plugin.
+If the plugin can be activated, the application will invoke the `activate` method on that instance to activate the plugin.
 Plugins must not interact with any Airport Agent Simulation API before they are activated, except for logging-releated API.

 ## Airport Agent Simulation API
 The main API class for plugin interaction is the `dhbw.sose2022.softwareengineering.airportagentsim.simulation.api.AirportAgentSimulation` class.
 As this class is expected to declare further operations in the future, the reader is encouraged to confer to the Javadoc of this class for information on the plugin API.